Scientific Name

 How to Grow and Care

 Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
 Overwatering is sure to be fatal, as with all succulents, so err on the side of too dry rather than too wet.
 Never let your Crassula sit in water.
-If you water from beneath by letting the plant sit in a saucer, ensure you pour off any excess water after a few minutes.
+If you water from beneath by allowing the plant to sit in a saucer, ensure you pour off any excess water after a few minutes.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.